-Cost overruns have become a common theme among large-scale projects.
+Cost overruns have become a common reality among large-scale projects.
 The construction of the International Space Station, for example, was originally planned with a $36.75 billion budget, but its final costs amounted to $105 billion, a 186% hike from its planned value.
-It was also wrapped up six years later than planned.
+It was also completed six years later than planned.

-No project manager wants to be at the helm of disastrous projects that stray off their course.
-This is when you turn to the project management discipline to find a way out.
-Earned value management is a tried-and-true method that can help you solve this problem.
+No project manager wants to be at the helm of projects that stray off their course.
+When faced with these difficulties, project professionals rely on strong project management processes to resolve problems.
+Earned value management is one of these tried-and-true methods that can help project managers navigate any bumps in the road.

 See how EcoSys makes EVM easy, efficient and effective.